Custom CSS - Special Feature - Gradient on Headings

 h1:hover {background: -webkit-linear-gradient(20deg, #HERE, #HERE);-webkit-background-clip: text;-webkit-text-fill-color: transparent;}

-🔹 Let’s use shades of blue as an example: #175977 and we will have that transition into a lighter shade #68b3cd.
+🔹 Let’s use shades of blue as an example: #175977 and we will have that transition into #68b3cd.

 You can do the same with H2, H3 AND H4 if you want to switch up the colors.